 The chemical marketed as petocin is the drug industry's closest equivalent to oxytocin, but as is usual with synthetic imitations, the body does not react to it in the same way.
-The pharmaceutical version causes more pain, and as usual for chemical therapies; it comes with an array of side-effects.
-Petocin is used to induce deliveries prematurely, and such premature births have intentionally been made the norm in the United States.
+The pharmaceutical version causes more pain, and as is usual for chemical therapies; it comes with an array of side effects.
+Petocin is used to induce deliveries prematurely, and such premature births have been made the norm in the United States.

 The Hospital Birthing Procedure in the U.S.

 - Petocin is used to induce the delivery prematurely (for doctor's convenience and golf schedule).

 - The petocin causes exaggerated and unnatural pain.